ergoplatform/ergodocs/docs/dev/protocol/autolykos.md

 Having a quicker difficulty readjustment can lead to Timewarp attacks (amongst others).

 Ergo is already using an epoch length of ~1.5 days (with normal block rate), not Bitcoin's two weeks.
-However, more epochs were considered, but the retargeting function is also non-linear, so that it may adjust sooner than the linear function in certain popular scenarios.
+However, more epochs were considered, but the retargeting function is also non-linear, so it may adjust sooner than the linear function in certain popular scenarios.

 ## Hardforking policy